AnjarTiyo/boilerplate-wdio-mobile/README.md

 ```
 avd devices
 ```
 and make sure list of attached devices is shown.

+Install the apps you downloaded from [here] (https://github.com/webdriverio/native-demo-app/releases) to your devices

 Then you can continue to run test with following script
 ```
 npm run test
 ```